danja/dreamachine/README.md

 what else..?

 The ESP32 is also overkill for this, an Arduino Uno or whatever would be plenty.
 But it does leave a lot of doors open.
 Instead of modulated white noise why not music over Bluetooth?
 (OK, using PWM DAC, that will probably sound terrible).
 Or a joint session with a therapy colleague over the Web?
 (The WiFi/Web stuff on ESP32 is pretty straightforward).
+Telephotonics, mate.

 Anyhow, this is a weekend project and it's only Friday night.
 And I want a beer.